-Even years after its release, the Google Pixel 2 XL is a stunning fruit to bear from the company’s still-young focus on melding its software and hardware efforts.
+Even years after its release, the Google Pixel 2 XL is a stunning fruit to bear from the company’s focus on melding its software and hardware efforts.
 While the phone has been surpassed by the Google Pixel 3 XL, and potentially the more affordable Google Pixel 3a XL, it's still a showcase of how far Google’s design (and the stock Android experience powering it) have come in the past few years – and at this point, it's cheaper than the latest flagship, too.

 Plus, it’s a launching point for a few interesting debuts, like the intelligent Google Lens feature and the slick, new Pixel Launcher.
 As a first-party device, it also gets first crack at the Android Q beta.

 In many ways, this is Google’s best phone yet, and all the more affordable years after its release.
 Its impressive look and stellar, plus-sized screen go toe-to-toe with the fierce competition.
 The real kicker here are its cameras, which manage to outperform most, if not all, phones that have come before it.